API Reference

 GeometryBasics.CylinderType

-A Cylinder is a 2D rectangle or a 3D cylinder defined by its origin point, its extremity and a radius. origin, extremity and r, must be specified.
+A Cylinder is a 3D primitive defined by an origin, an extremity (end point) and a radius.

 source